-Katharina Warta is deputy director of Technopolis Group’s Austrian subsidiary and Chairman of the executive board of the Austrian Platform Research & Technology Policy Evaluation.
+Katharina Warta is managing director of Technopolis Group’s Austrian subsidiary and Chairman of the executive board of the Austrian Platform Research & Technology Policy Evaluation.
 In the domain of research and innovation policy, her work covers policy and programme evaluations as well as strategy development.
 She has experience in leading research and evaluation projects, in which she combines quantitative analysis with a qualitative approach.

 Recently, her work has concentrated, on the one hand, on programmes of individual funding, e.g., the Alexander von Humboldt foundations’ professorship, research award and fellowship programmes whilst on the other hand, on the funding of cooperative research schemes, e.g. the Bridge programme of the Austrian Science Fund (FWF) and the Austrian Innovation Promotion Agency (FFG), the COIN programme (FFG) and the evaluation of the French Competitiveness Clusters.
 She is accompanying research funding organisations and ministries in their strategy definition process.